The Chronicles of Narnia: Name

 The name Narnia is based on Narni, Italy, written in Latin as Narnia.
 Green wrote:

-When Walter Hooper asked where he found the word 'Narnia', Lewis showed him Murray's Small Classical Atlas, ed.
-G.B.
-Grundy (1904), which he acquired when he was reading the classics with Mr [William T.] Kirkpatrick at Great Bookham [1914–1917].
-On plate 8 of the Atlas is a map of ancient Italy.
-Lewis had underscored the name of a little town called Narnia, simply because he liked the sound of it.
-Narnia – or 'Narni' in Italian – is in Umbria, halfway between Rome and Assisi.

 Publication history

 The Chronicles of Narnia's seven books have been in continuous publication since 1956, selling over 100 million copies in 47 languages and with editions in Braille.

 The first five books were originally published in the United Kingdom by Geoffrey Bles.
 The first edition of The Lion, the Witch and the Wardrobe was released in London on 16 October 1950.
 Although three more books, Prince Caspian, The Voyage of the Dawn Treader and The Horse and His Boy, were already complete, they were not released immediately at that time, but instead appeared (along with The Silver Chair) one at a time in each of the subsequent years (1951–1954).
 The last two books (The Magician's Nephew and The Last Battle) were published in the United Kingdom originally by The Bodley Head in 1955 and 1956.

 In the United States, the publication rights were first owned by Macmillan Publishers, and later by HarperCollins.
 The two issued both hardcover and paperback editions of the series during their tenure as publishers, while at the same time Scholastic, Inc. produced paperback versions for sale primarily through direct mail order, book clubs, and book fairs.
 HarperCollins also published several one-volume collected editions containing the full text of the series.
 As noted below (see Reading order), the first American publisher, Macmillan, numbered the books in publication sequence, whereas HarperCollins, at the suggestion of Lewis's stepson, opted to use the series' internal chronological order when they won the rights to it in 1994.
 Scholastic switched the numbering of its paperback editions in 1994 to mirror that of HarperCollins.